julianuziemblo/ipv4-storage/README.md

 All examples can be found in the `examples/src` directory.

 ## Manual
-A simple command line program that lets you test all of the API's functions manually.
+A simple command line program that lets you test all of the library's functions manually.

 ## Small operations
 A simple program presenting some predefined operations on the collection.

 ## Bulk
 Examples starting with _"bulk-"_.
-They are all about using the API's main three functions many times in a row.
+They are all about using the library's main three functions many times in a row.

 ## Building and running
 `run.sh` is a simple shell script that lets you run any of the examples, like so: